-On October 30, 2022, Capstone entered into an extension to the Sechelt Creek hydro facility Electricity Purchase Agreement ("EPA") with BC Hydro until January 31, 2023.
+On October 30, 2022, Capstone entered into an extension to the Sechelt Creek hydro facility Electricity Purchase Agreement ("EPA") with British Columbia Hydro and Power Authority ("BC Hydro") until January 31, 2023.
 Following this, on February 1, 2023, Capstone entered into a new 20 year EPA for the Sechelt Creek facility with BC Hydro.
-Subsequent to year-end, British Columbia Utilities Commission ("BCUC") approval was obtained for the EPA on February 27, 2024.
+British Columbia Utilities Commission ("BCUC") approval was obtained for the EPA on February 27, 2024.